For Travelers: What You Should Know About the Healthcare System in Athens [Greece]

 There are two kinds of hospitals in Greece called general and specialized.

-You can visit the former for any kind of health issue while the latter are for specific cases in need of examination.
+You can visit the former for any health issue while the latter are for specific cases in need of examination.

 Below you will find a list of a few general and specialized hospitals in Athens along with their addresses.

 - Regional General Hospital “Laiko”

 Address:Ipsilantou 45-47, 10675, Kolonaki, Athens